robotology/yarp-devices-haptic/README.md

 - [YARP](https://github.com/robotology/yarp)
 - [icub-contrib-common](https://github.com/robotology/icub-contrib-common) (only for examples and tests)

-## Compiling and Installing the YARP driver
+## Compiling and Installing the YARP plugins
 1. Set up the building project by means of **cmake**.
 Remember to tick on the drivers:
 `hapticdevicewrapper`, `hapticdeviceclient` and the physical drivers you need, e.g. `geomagicdriver`.
 2. Compile and install the project.